Mathématique: Chapter 3

 “While you were abducting me.”

-“Not a chance,” Young said, getting to his feet with what appeared to be significant difficulty.
+“Not a chance.”
+Young got to his feet with what appeared to be significant difficulty.
 He looked at Rush’s mostly clean plate.
 “Come on.
 We’re finding your phone.
 Right now.”

-“If you’re this overbearing as a neighbor,” Rush said, “I’m glad I’m not a fucking soldier.”
+“If you’re this overbearing as a neighbor,” Rush said, “I’m glad I’m not a fuckin’ soldier.”

 “Me too,” Young said, “you’d be a nightmare.”

 They walked down the hall without speaking.
-He wasn’t terribly keen on the idea of Young seeing the inside of his apartment but he wasn’t terribly concerned either because thus far he’d managed to keep Jackson out, and Jackson was much more difficult to manage than Young.
+He wasn’t terribly keen on the idea of Young seeing the inside of his apartment but he wasn’t terribly concerned either because thus far he’d kept Jackson out, and Jackson was much more difficult to manage than Young.

-He unlocked the door with the ever-satisfying pushback of pins and tumblers.
+He unlocked the door with a satisfying pushback of pins and tumblers.

-“Wait here,” Rush said shortly, stepping through and neatly shutting the door in Young’s face before the other man could repeat his boot maneuver.
+“Wait here. ” Rush stepped through the frame and neatly shut the door in Young’s face before he repeated his boot maneuver.

 It didn’t take him long to find his phone.
-When he opened the door again he found Young leaning in the frame, a put-upon expression on his face.
-Rush unlocked the phone and held it out to Young.
+When he opened the door again, Young was leaning into the frame, a put-upon expression on his face.
+Rush unlocked the phone and offered it to Young.

-The man glared at him and proceeded to theatrically swipe the thing out of his hand in clear irritation.
+The man glared at him and theatrically swiped the thing out of his hand.

 Rush glared back.

-He watched Young enter not one but two numbers, one of which he apparently called briefly before hanging up.
+He watched Young enter not one but two numbers, one of which he called before hanging up.

-“Now you have dispatch’s number and my number,” the other man said.
+“Now you have dispatch’s number and my number,” he said.

-“Would you like me to call you if I’m being abducted?”
+“Would y’like me to call you if I’m being abducted?”
 Rush asked politely.
 “I’m certain that if I’m permitted to make one call, I’ll be able to make two.”

-“Charge this thing,” Young said, shaking his phone at him, “and keep it in your pocket.”
+“Charge this thing.”
+Young shook his phone at him.
+“And keep it in your pocket.”

 “I’ll see you tomorrow,” Young said.